dpuyda/scheduling/README.md

 Scheduling library.

 ## Chase-Lev deque

+Scheduling employs a simple thread pool based on work-stealing queues.

 The idea of work-stealing queues is to provide each worker thread with its own task queue to reduce thread contention [[3]](#3).
 When a task is submitted, it is pushed to one of the queues.
 The thread